 The Company has not accepted any deposits from public and as such, no amount on account ofprincipal or interest on deposits from public was outstanding as on the date of the balancesheet.

-a) In the preparation of the annual accounts, the applicable accounting standards had beenfollowed along with no material departures;
+a) in the preparation of the annual accounts, the applicable accounting standards have beenfollowed along with proper explanation relating to material departures;

-b) They have selected such accounting policies and applied them consistently and madejudgments and estimates that are reasonable and prudent so as to give a true and fairview of the state of affairs of the Company at the end of the financial year and of theprofit and loss of the Company for that period;
+b) the Directors have selected such accounting policies and applied them consistently andmade judgments and estimates that are reasonable and prudent so as to give a true and fairview of the state of affairs of the Company at the end of the financial year and of the profit ofthe Company for that period;

-d) They have prepared the annual accounts on a going concern basis;
+d) the Directors have prepared the annual accounts on a going concern basis;

-e) They have laid down internal financial controls to be followed by the Company and thatsuch internal financial are adequate and were operating effectively;
+e) the Directors have laid down internal financial controls to be followed by the Company andthat such internal financial controls are adequate and were operating effectively; and

-f) They have devised proper systems to ensure compliance with the provisions of allapplicable laws and that such systems were adequate and operating effectively.
+f) the Directors have devised proper systems to ensure compliance with the provisions of allapplicable laws and that such systems were adequate and operating effectively.

 Conservation of Energy: The Company’s operations involve low energy consumption.However efforts to conserve and optimize the use of energy through improved operationalmethods and other means will continue.